ClickCease

 Irrevocable trust loans

-However, the individuals or entities named as successor trustees in the trust are authorized to act on its behalf.
+However, the individuals or entities named as successor trustees in the trust are authorised to act on its behalf.
 While they can use trust-owned assets to secure finance, most high street lenders don’t typically offer finance on assets held by irrevocable trusts.

 They may require that the asset in question be transferred out of the trust and put in the name of one of the beneficiaries.
 Only then would the lender consider giving finance against the asset in question.
-If the irrevocable trust only has one beneficiary, a lender would be more open to providing the loan than if the trust names multiple beneficiaries.

 Get started online